E3SM-Project/e3sm_diags/docs/html/_sources/dev_guide/releasing-e3sm-diags.rst.txt

 * releasing the code on Github
 * updating the sha256
 * releasing the software on Anaconda
+* creating a new version of the documentation
 * building and releasing the Docker image